 Lyon has so much history, including two Roman amphitheaters, the two historic quarters on the hills, Fourvière and Croix Rouge, and the stately Fourviere Basilica.
 In between the two rivers, you have the peninsula Presqu-Ile, “nearly island,” with the great confluence space, where the two rivers meet, and a shopping quarter that is very similar to Paris, with grand boulevards, grand squares, and lots of shops, cafes, and restaurants.

 Lyon’s traboules are an utterly unique and wonderful attraction in the city.
-Both historic hills on either side of the rivers are riddled with passages, stairwells, and hidden doors which connect houses, lanes, and former residences with the river.
+Both historic hills on either side of the rivers are riddled with passages, stairwells, and hidden doors that connect houses, lanes, and former residences with the river.
 You can get maps of the various traboules — those which are open to the public — from the Tourism Information Centers, or even download an app that shows you the way.

 Eat, Drink, And Be Merry